Health and Safety

 NCHSAA member schools have been required by law to be in compliance with the Gfeller-Waller Act since 2011.
 The State Department of Public Instruction has been doing audits of school compliance with the act.

 The State Board of Education has now taken action which authorizes the NCHSAA to apply and enforce this rule.
 In anticipation of this action, the NCHSAA Board of Directors, in December of 2014, developed policy for fines and penalties for non-compliance which was included in the minutes of that meeting.

 Since this involves health and safety of participants, there would be a $1000 fine for non-compliance and a $500 fine per venue for failure to post venue specific emergency action plans.

-North Carolina State Board of Education "Concussion Safety Requirements for Interscholastic Athletic Competition"
+The NCHSAA provides more information on Gfeller-Waller and the State Board of Education policy "Concusion Safety Requirements for Interscholastic Athletic Competition" on its website.